 The Ukraine Nightingale Project is an all volunteer organization, formed in the South Okanagan, for the purpose of bringing Ukrainian families who have been displaced by war, to our South Okanagan communities where we will provide them with the necessary support to start a new life in Canada.
 Our groups will assist with flights, housing, food, English language education, transportation, navigating government paperwork, assistance with employment and health care (including physical, dental and emotional health).
 The goals of these efforts is to support these families to integrate successfully into the community.

 Our project plans to raise funds at the local level, and to partner with other charitable organizations so that we have the necessary funds available to be able to assist in covering basic needs while the families acclimatize and settle into their new surroundings.
-Although our primary focus is on assisting displaced Ukrainians, we recognize the needs of less fortunate individuals in our communities.
-We therefore will be allocating a portion of our proceeds to the Oliver Food Bank and the Oliver Mission.

 How You Can Get Involved

 Contact us to get involved

 Assisting families to integrate into Canada is a huge undertaking.
 Requisite paperwork with all levels of government is daunting for most of us, but if you factor in the trauma that these individuals are dealing with along with the fact that most speak no English, it is imperative to provide help for them so that they can negotiate an orderly completion of government required tasks.